-	Maglev, the world’s fastest train are announced to have its debut in summer Olympics.
+Maglev, the world’s fastest train are announced to have its debut in the Summer Olympics.
 This train breaks the speed record of other magnetic levitation trains used in other countries like China and Germany.
 It has a speed of 603 kilometers per hour.

 In collaboration with the Japan Environmental Sanitation Center and NTT or Nippon Telegraph and Telephone, the Olympics Organizing Committee formed a program to materialize the plan of making medals recycled gadgets

-The program accepts people’s donation of old electronic gadgets like cellphone, so there are collection boxes deployed at public locations and NTT retail shops.
+The program accepts people’s donations of old electronic gadgets like cellphones, so there are collection boxes deployed at public locations and NTT retail shops.
 Reasonably, they need enough amount of metals in forming bronze, silver and gold medals.